 These days, I look forward to when my daughter and I re-read the Little House on the Prairie books before bed.
 She recently discovered re-runs of the show and when she comes home from camp, begs to watch an episode.
 Ataris are replaced by DSI’s, and backyard tents are always in demand.

 My cherry sorbet grew up, like its maker.
 Made with freshly pitted cherries, and a simple syrup infused with a hint of fresh basil, one icy spoonful brought me back to those sticky summers of not-so-long-ago.
 The past is not so distant, after all.

 Note: This post first appeared June 17, 2011.
 The recipe has been updated from the archives with updated photographs and improved kitchen notes and recipe annotation.
 I hope you enjoy this favorite from my kitchen.

 Cherry Basil Sorbet

-I like the subtle hint of basil in this refreshing sorbet.
+Basil adds an extra hint of summer in this refreshing sorbet.
 If you prefer a simpler version, by all means, omit the basil.

-Put cherries, simple syrup, and lemon juice in a blender.
-Adjust sweetness as necessary, depending on the quality of the cherries.
+Place cherries, 1 cup of basil simple syrup, and lemon juice in a blender.
+Adjust sweetness as necessary with remaining simple syrup, depending on the sweetness of the cherries.
 Blend and strain.
-Chill for at least an hour.
+Chill for at least 2 hours or overnight.
 The sorbet mixture can be made up 24 hours in advance.